acend/helm-basics-training/content/labs/03.0/_index.en.md

 [...]
 ```

-And you have to set your `HTTP_PROXY` environment variable in ordner to access the bitnami helm repository:
+And you have to set your `HTTP_PROXY` environment variable in order to access the bitnami helm repository:

 ```bash
 # Linux